tpluscode/tpluscode.github.io/source/_posts/2016-04-10-specflow-database-testing.markdown

 Right, enough RDF and SPARQL.
 Let's focus on testing the database.

-## Preparing the dataabse for tests
+## Preparing the database for tests

 It was important to me that each test case runs a fresh database with only the data defined in that test case alone.
 This is when I found [NDbUnit][NDbUnit], which exposes an `INDbUnitTest` interface for manipulating database contents with